 – one essential concept per lesson, each lesson building on the previous

-– in depth content – the concepts are clearly explained and then applied
+– in depth content – the concepts are clearly explained (with lots of diagrams) and then applied

 – specific assignments each lesson have been designed to explain the concept